r2d2/meta-domoticz/README.md

 ## recipes-core/domoticz

-  The core component of domoticz
+  The core component of domoticz.

-## recipes-core/domoticz-initscript
+  Also :

-  Initscript (systemd based) to launch domoticz. creates a dedicated user & group
+  * Adds initscript (systemd based) to launch domoticz.
+  * Creates a dedicated user & group

 ## recipes-custom/custom-domoticz-scripts